emanisgrand/Palette-Swapping/README.md

 # Palette-Swapping
 Basic palette swapping script.
 Only slightly optimized.
 Made for learning.

 Reader beware: The following README is just the transcribed notes that I took while making the palette swap code.
 It was not written with the intention to be an actual README document.
+Also, some of the formatting in the code examples in the readme itself did not translate correctly when converted into the .md file that you see before you.
+Thank you for understanding.
+Please reach out to me if you have any questions and feel free to use the examples in this repo for your own palette swap tool.

 <table>
   <tr>